Duration: 4 years full time

-This course is accredited by CIMA, CPA, CIPFA and ICAEW professional bodies.
-You may apply to the professional bodies for exemptions from some of their examinations.
-The number of exemptions depend on the options you choose and the marks you obtain on your modules.
+You may also apply to the professional bodies for exemptions from some of their examinations - the number of exemptions depend on the options you choose and the marks you obtain on your modules.

 As well as graduating with enhanced knowledge of accounting and finance, you will have commercial awareness, the ability to communicate clearly, work in a team, analyse and solve problems, and manage your time effectively.
 As a graduate you will be able to apply for exemptions and/or credit for prior learning from selected professional accounting bodies we have agreed exemptions with.
 The exemptions from examinations or credit for prior learning that students are granted will depend on courses chosen and the marks obtained on those courses.

 - Examine the principles of financial decision-making.